PytholIsCool/CoFang/README.md

 And more!

 # How to install
-1. Download this file and extract its contents into your project.
+1. Download this file and extract its contents into your project:

 https://github.com/PytholIsCool/PyConfig/tree/main/PyConfig/PyConfig

-2. Include PyConfig/Includes.h
+2. Include PyConfig/API_Includes.h in the files that you wish to use PyConfig in.
 3. Enjoy!